 2. What is an abbreviation for carbon monoxide?

-3. As a Respiratory Therapist, in general, when patients are suspected of carbon monoxide poisoning, what is the first thing that must be done to treat this patient?
+3. As a respiratory therapist, when patients are suspected of carbon monoxide poisoning, what is the first thing that must be done to treat this patient?

 Give them 100% oxygen as soon as possible.